canonical/charm-relation-interfaces/interfaces/cos_agent/v0/README.md

 ## Usage

 The `cos_agent` interface is meant to exchange information on several observability-related data streams at once.

-The first implementation was for the [`grafana-agent`](https://charmhub.io/grafana-agent/libraries/cos_agent) machine charm for "converting" paths to log files, alert rules and dashboards into relation data for the `loki_push_api`, `prometheus_remote_write` and `grafana_dashboards` interfaces.
+This is a `SUBORDINATE`, ergo MACHINE-charm-specific relation interface.

 ## Direction